-Delegation by general managers and mayors of their functions under this Part
+Delegation by CEO and mayors of their functions under this Part

-5.1 A general manager or mayor may delegate their functions under this Part to a member of staff of the council or to a person or persons external to the council other than an external agency.
-References in this Part to the general manager or mayor are also to be taken to be references to their delegates.
+5.1 A CEO or mayor may delegate their functions under this Part to a member of staff of the council or to a person or persons external to the council other than an external agency.
+References in this Part to the CEO or mayor are also to be taken to be references to their delegates.